-Hyperextension cast or hyperextension body cast is applied with patient’s vertebral column in position of hyperextension.
+Hyperextension cast or hyperextension body cast is applied with patient’s vertebral column in the position of hyperextension.
 Hyperextension cast extends from symphysis pubis to suprasternal notch in the front and from tip of coccyx to scapulae behind.
-This is done so as to prevent even smallest degree of forward flexion of the spine.
+This is done so as to prevent the even smallest degree of forwarding flexion of the spine.

-In modren medical treatment, hyperextension cast has very limited usefulness.
+In modern medical treatment, hyperextension cast has very limited usefulness.

 How to Apply Hyperextension Cast?

-The hyperextension cast was usually used in non operative treatment of some compression and stable burst fractures.
-It is performed via following steps
+The hyperextension cast was usually used in the nonoperative treatment of some compression and stable burst fractures.
+It is performed via the following steps

 2. The patient is suspended on a narrow, midline, taut canvas support.
 The arms should be to the side, knees flexed, and feet resting on the support to give the patient a sense of balance.

-3. Hyperextension is schieved at the fracture site by applying a vertically directed force that will achieve.
+3. Hyperextension is achieved at the fracture site by applying a vertically directed force that will achieve.